jj30/GATS/README.md

 SocksPort 9050

 and restart Tor.
 This allows Python to use Tor by proxy on port 9050.
+In linux, this path is \Browser\TorBrowser\Data\Tor.

 ## Changes to the Dark Web